catmorbid/cybergod-mkdocs/docs/npc-db/factions/index.md

+---
-# Faction Encounters
+title: Faction Encounters
+---

-Faction operatives can easily be as tough as player characters, and encountering them during a mission is always dangerous.
+Faction encounters can easily be as tough as player characters, and encountering them during a mission is always dangerous.
 They use the same augments and same weapons as player characters do, and can be quite deadly.

 ### ARC